Family Law Act 1975: The Act

-The Act was enacted in 1975 by the Australian government, led by then Prime Minister Gough Whitlam.
-One of the main innovations was the introduction of no-fault divorce.
+The legislation was enacted in 1975 by the Whitlam government One of the main innovations was the introduction of no-fault divorce.
 Couples no longer needed to show grounds for divorce, but instead, just that their relationship had suffered an irreconcilable breakdown.

 Due to the division of power between the Commonwealth and the Australian states under the Australian Constitution, the Act initially could deal with children born or adopted only within a marriage, it was not until later years that the Act dealt with matters relating to ex-nuptial children.
 However, the states referred these powers to the Commonwealth and, until the 2006 amendments to the law, were all located under Chapter VII of the Act.
 For limitations on recognition of de facto couples inside and outside of Australia see Section 51(xxxvii) of the Constitution of Australia.